Blood cancer related fatigue

 Recognising that you have cancer related fatigue is a good first step.
 Let your treatment team know.

-Talking about how your feeling can lead to resolving cancer related fatigue symptoms of:
+Talking about how you are feeling can lead to resolving cancer related fatigue symptoms of:

 Use the ‘five Ps’ when feeling tired all the time